chembu/angular/aio/content/guide/animations.md

 If you want to create route-based animations that kick off when the user changes a URL, you’ll also need **@angular/router**.

-Check out this full-fledged animation [demo](http://animationsftw.in/#/) with accompanying [presentation](https://www.youtube.com/watch?v=JhNo3Wvj6UQ&feature=youtu.be&t=2h47m53s), shown at the AngularConnect conference in November 2017.

 ## How this document is organized